Too dense to go through: The importance of low-mass clusters for satellite quenching: Simulations

-All simulations were performed with the variant `AGNdT9' of the \textsc{eagle} simulations \citep[]{Schaye15}, with a dark matter and gas mass resolution of $m_{\rm DM}$ = 9.7 $\times$ 10$^{6}$ M$_\odot$ and $m_{\rm gas}$ = 1.8 $\times$ 10$^{6}$ M$_\odot$, respectively.
-The gravitational softening was set to $\epsilon$ = 2.66 comoving kpc at $z \geq 2.8$, and set to $\epsilon = 0.7$ physical kpc at $z < 2.8$.
 The zoom-in simulations were run with a high-resolution region extending at least to 5$r_{200c}$, with the 24 galaxy clusters belonging to the \textsc{hydrangea} sub-sample extending their high-resolution region to at least 10$r_{200c}$.
-In this study one of the \textsc{c-eagle} clusters was removed (CE-27).
-This cluster experienced a very dramatic numerical AGN outburst at high redshift that significantly and artificially affected the overall properties of the system (see Bah\'e et al. in prep).
+For this study, two of the \textsc{c-eagle} clusters were removed (CE-10 and CE-27).
+These clusters experienced a very dramatic numerical AGN outburst at high redshift that significantly and artificially affected the overall properties of the system.

 The code used to run these models is an upgraded version of the N-Body Tree-PM SPH code \textsc{Gadget 3} \citep[described in][]{Springel05}.
-The modifications include updates to the hydrodynamics scheme, collectively known as `\textsc{anarchy}' (see Apendix A in \citet{Schaye15} and \citet{Schaller15} for details) and several subgrid physics models to simulate unresolved properties.
-Radiative cooling and photo-heating are implemented following \cite{Wiersma09}, assuming an optically thin X-Ray/UV background \citep{Haardt01}.
+The modifications include updates to the hydrodynamics scheme, collectively known as `\textsc{anarchy}' (see Appendix A in \citealt{Schaye15} and \citealt{Schaller15} for details) and several subgrid physics models to simulate unresolved properties.
+Radiative cooling and photoheating are implemented following \cite{Wiersma09}, assuming an optically thin X-Ray/UV background \citep{Haardt01}.
 Star formation is implemented stochastically based on the Kennicutt-Schmidt law \citep{Kennicutt98} in pressure law form as in \citet{Schaye08}, using the metallicity-dependent density threshold as in \cite{Schaye04}.
-Each particle is assumed to be a single-age stellar population, with a Chabrier initial mass function in the range 0.1M$_\odot$ - 100M$_\odot$ \citep{Chabrier03}.
+Each particle is assumed to be a single-age stellar population, with a Chabrier initial mass function in the range 0.1M$_\odot$-100M$_\odot$ \citep{Chabrier03}.

 Stellar evolution is modelled following \cite{Wiersma09b}, and chemical enrichment is followed for the 11 elements that most contribute to radiative cooling(i.e., H, He, C, N, O, Ne, Mg, Si, S, Ca, and Fe).
 The thermal energy released by stellar feedback is stochastically distributed among the gas particles surrounding the event without any preferential direction \citep{Vecchia12}.